 All regular and semi inground pools are equipped with a pump that circulates water throughout the pool.
 The water is sucked into intake ports near the water line, transported to a filter, and placed back into the pool.
 Such pumps have a long lifespan and can be set on a timer to operate every single day.
 Every so often the pump’s filter needs to be removed for cleaning.
 Cartridge style filters can simply be washed out and replaced, and are the most effective filters available.
 Filters that use sand and Diatomaceous Earth are also available.

 Inground pools cannot be kept clean with a pump filter alone.
 To clean dirt, sand and leaves which accumulate on the pool floor, an automatic pool cleaner is needed.
 These cleaners get their suction power from the pool’s pump system and are easy to hook up.
 Once in the water, the cleaner will scoot around the pool floor, walls and stairs to suck up dirt.
 Since they are directly connected with your pump, they will turn on according to the pump’s timer.

-Covering the Pool
+Covering Your Pool

-In the summer time, inground pools have little need for a pool cover.
+In summertimetime, inground pools have little need for a pool cover.
 However, these pools require protection in the fall and winter when the leaves fall.
 Pool covers are available for all inground pool designs and are designed to keep debris out of the water when not in use.
 The act of covering your pool for the winter is known as “winterizing”.
 Along with the addition of special chemicals, this process ensures that the pool will be in manageable shape when spring comes back around.
 Special types of covers known as “solar pool covers” are designed to keep heat in the pool over night, reducing heating costs.
 Other covers retract automatically.

-- Visit the Swimming Pool Center or To create the perfect outdoor living experience with FREE lifetime updates click here.
+To create the perfect outdoor living experience with FREE lifetime updates click here.